-Some over-the-counter medications, vitamins, and herbal supplements can also increase the risk of bleeding.
+Some over-the-counter Drugs, vitamins, Minerals, and herbal Nutritional Supplements may also increase the chance of bleeding.

 Lack of Antidote

-One of the major risks of Eliquis is that it does not have an antidote.
-Other anticoagulants have antidotes that doctors use to stop bleeding.
-For example, vitamin K is an antidote for uncontrolled bleeding related to warfarin.
+Among the major dangers of Eliquis is that it doesn’t have an antidote.
+Additional anticoagulants have antidotes that physicians use to prevent bleeding.
+By way of instance, vitamin K is also an antidote for uncontrolled bleeding linked to warfarin.

-In 2015, Portola Pharmaceuticals submitted an antidote for Eliquis for FDA approval.
-The FDA denied the request in August 2016, citing the need for more information regarding the antidote’s manufacturing process and stating that the agency needed to further review the company’s post-marketing commitments.
+In 2015, Portola Pharmaceuticals submitted an antidote for Eliquis to get FDA approval.
+The FDA denied the request in August 2016, mentioning the need for more details concerning the antidote’s manufacturing process and saying that the bureau required to additional review the organization’s post-marketing responsibilities.